KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession2/ws1-css-basics/1create-css.md

-1. In Atom, right click on the "CSS" project folder and create a new folder named "css" to house your stylesheet.
+1. In Atom, right click on the "CSS" project folder.
+Select **New Folder**.
+Name your folder "css".
+This folder will house your stylesheet.
    {% hint style='danger' %}
 Notice the case difference in "CSS" folder that contains all your code this session and "css" folder that contains your styles.
 	{% endhint %}

-1. Right click on the "css" folder and create a file for your stylesheet.
+1. Right click on the "css" folder.
+Select **New File** to create your stylesheet file.
 Name the file _styles.css_.
 1. In Atom, open _index.html_.
 In the `head` section, between the `title` and `script` tags, link your stylesheet by adding

    `<link rel="stylesheet" href="css/styles.css">`